Avoid These Libraries in Dart

 Flutter Screenutil

 Flutter ScreenUtil adjusts all insets based on screen size, intending to make the application look similar across devices.
-However, this approach often results in unusable applications, as users with larger devices see excessively large views instead of more information.
+However, this approach often results in inconvenient applications, as users with larger devices see excessively large views instead of more information.
 Implementing an adaptive UI is a better solution.

 Mix